Unidata/netcdf-c/docs/install.md

 must be different from the source directory where the software is being built.

+WARNING: you should be able to use parallel 'make all'.
+But 'make check' will probably fail if you use parallel make.
+This is because historically, there are inter-dependencies between test programs.
+It is unlikely that this will be fixed any time soon, if ever.

 Building netCDF with Classic Library Only {#build_classic}
 ---------------------------------------